ElektraInitiative/libelektra/doc/help/elektra-metadata.md

 also embed descriptive text specifying a reason for the error.

 -  Applications can remember something about keys in metadata.
-Such metadata generalises the application-defined flag.
+Such metadata generalizes the application-defined flag.

 -  A more advanced idea is to use metadata to generate forms in a programmatic way.
 While it is certainly possible to store the necessary